-Summaries: Summaries: • purpose of an executive summary to a technical or professional report • structure and components of a good executive summary • style and language for a persuasive and comprehensive summary Graphic and PowerPoint Design: • fundamental principles of visual literacy for text documents and presentations • types of graphics • types of visual aids that support and enhance a good presentation visual literacy and creating PowerPoint slides.
+Summaries: purpose of an executive summary to a technical or professional report structure and components of a good executive summary style and language for a persuasive and comprehensive summary Graphic and PowerPoint Design: types of visual aids that support and enhance a good presentation visual literacy and creating PowerPoint slides.
 Individual presentations: criteria for giving an effective oral presentation vocal delivery techniques for planning and balance in a presentation audience reach managing questions Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's

-Title Electromagnetism for Engineers Code 4PHY272 Department Physics Prerequisites 4PHY171, 4PHY172 Co-requisites None Aim This module is designed to introduce students to the concepts of and theories applicable to electromagnetism and its applications Content electromagnetism Electrostatics, Gauss's law.
-Dipoles.
-Dielectric media.
-Phenomena related to electron levels: Introduction to metals, semi-conductors and insulators.
-Contact potential.
-Thermoelectric effects.
-Electromagnetism: Forces on moving charges in electric and magnetic fields.
-Magnetic scalar potential and vector potential.
-Ampere's law.
+Title Electromagnetism for Engineers Code 4PHY272 Department Physics Prerequisites 4PHY171, 4PHY172 Co-requisites None Aim This module is designed to introduce theories applicable to electromagnet Content electromagnetism Electrostatics, Gauss's law.
+I related to electron levels: In and insulators.
+Contact potel Electromagnetism: Forces of magnetic fields.
+Magnetic sampere's law.
 Faraday's law.
-Self-induction and mutual induction.
-Alternating current: M L C R circuits and A-C bridges Magnetism: dia, para-and ferromagnetic materials.
-The magnetic circuit.
-Applications of concepts and theories of electromagnetism Outcomes An understanding of concepts Understanding and application An understanding of laws gove Understanding principles of me Understanding applications of 50% Continuous Assessment Mark 50% Formal end of module exam (3 heads) ns of Gauss law. erning electrical conduct agnetism and magnetic electromagnetism. tion and circuits.
+Alternating current: M L C R company is magnetism: dia, para-and ferrocircuit.
+Applications of concepts and the sample of th troduction to metals, so ntial.
+Thermoelectric effe on moving charges in scalar potential and ve Self-induction and mu ircuits and A-C bridges omagnetic materials.
+Th emi-conductors ects. n electric and ector potential. tual induction. ne magnetic Outcomes Assessment An understanding of concepts Understanding and application An understanding of laws gov Understanding principles of m Understanding applications of 50% Continuous Assessment Mark 50% Formal end of module exam (3 h ns of Gauss law. erning electrical conduct agnetism and magnetic electromagnetism. tion and circuits.